MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-exclusions.md

 ## Supported exclusion types

-The follow table shows the exclusion types supported by Defender for Endpoint on Mac.
+The following table shows the exclusion types supported by Defender for Endpoint on Mac.

 Exclusion|Definition|Examples
 ---|---|---